404dcd/KTaNE-cmdexp/README.md

 You can type the first two letters into the main menu of the module as a shortening.

+Who's on first: transmitting information correctly is left to the humans.
+Type exactly what the button says, use `empty` for an actually blank display.

 ### TODO
 Add full maze functionality.